SohZHong/hypergraph-workshop/README.md

 - [Git](https://git-scm.com/downloads)
 - An email account (used for auth in Hypergraph)

+## Skipping Ahead

+If you wish to view the final output of this workshop, you can head to [the complete branch](https://github.com/SohZHong/hypergraph-workshop/tree/complete-build), clone it and run it.

 ## Getting Started

 ### 1. Clone the Workshop App